 The first year, we concentrated on developing programs in three of the largest graduate programs on campus-Earth and Environmental Sciences (58 students), Mechanical Engineering (60 total students, including 33 distance students), and Physics (32 students).
-Drea Killingsworth, the Earth Sciences fellow, worked with her Department Head to pilot a 1-credit writing seminar focused on students' thesis proposals.
+Drea Killingsworth, the Earth Sciences fellow, worked with her department head to pilot a one-credit writing seminar focused on students' thesis proposals.
 She also became the go-to person in her department for help working with ESL students.
-Rebecca Clemens, the Mechanical Engineering fellow, assisted Dr. Ford with an engineering communication course and helped develop an in-house thesis template as well as style guides.
+Rebecca Clemens, the Mechanical Engineering fellow, assisted Julie Ford with an engineering communication course and helped develop an inhouse thesis template as well as style guides.
 She worked individually with students in the engineering communication course and consulted with distance students in the program.
 The Physics fellow started a student-run writing group and worked with a faculty member piloting the new in-house graduate communication seminar.
-Along the way, Fellows participated in other campus events For example, Drea and Rebecca developed and delivered a series of three workshops on research posters, extended abstracts, and research presentations for the annual Student Research Symposium.
+Along the way, fellows participated in other campus events.
+For example, Drea and Rebecca developed and delivered a series of three workshops on research posters, extended abstracts, and research presentations for the annual Student Research Symposium.

-In the following sections, two of our STEM Fellows provide personal narratives of their experiences working in their home disciplines: Earth and Environmental Sciences (EES), Mechanical Engineering.
+In the following sections, two of our STEM Fellows provide personal narratives of their experiences working in their home disciplines: Earth and Environmental Sciences (EES) and Mechanical Engineering.
 They recount their experiences wrestling with two vastly different departmental cultures and responding to additional needs that emerged while attempting to build community in their home departments.
 We then provide an assessment of our programs across all three of the initial disciplines: Earth Sciences, Mechanical Engineering, and Physics.
+Findings from the STEM Fellows' narratives and assessment data demonstrate different degrees of success as fellows wrestled with intricacies of the different departmental cultures.
+Findings also indicate the need for more structured mentoring opportunities between advanced and incoming graduate students, more focus on unstructured writing support over writing courses, and more development of asynchronous methods of peer interaction.

-Building a Culture of Communication: Nuts and Bolts

-Drea, Earth and Environmental Sciences (EES)
+Building a Culture of Communication: Nuts and Bolts Drea, Earth and Environmental Sciences (EES)

-Initially, my involvement as a STEM fellow with the Earth and Environmental Science (EES) department focused on working with ESL graduate students in the Writing and Oral Presentation Center (WOPC) to revise articles for publication.
+Initially, my involvement as a STEM Fellow with the Earth and Environmental Science (EES) department focused on working with ESL graduate students in the Writing and Oral Presentation Center (WOPC) to revise articles for publication.
 I worked with students to review the language, organization, and clarity of their writing.
-This process improved the language and writing skills of the ESL students and benefitted advisors by allowing time to focus on content with their advisees.
+This process improved the language and writing skills of the ESL students and benefited advisors by allowing time to focus on content with their advisees.
 This background fostered awareness in EES of the benefits to both students and faculty of working with a WOPC tutor, causing the department to be receptive to the idea of developing student-run graduate writing initiatives.
 In the beginning stages, I recognized that students were likely sharing resources and collaborating within their small research groups.
 Earth sciences' emphasis on fieldwork fosters the development of working and social relationships that encourage interaction and community among students.
 Despite this interaction, a larger peer-network is needed to provide information about available resources for data analysis and access to writing groups.